Some posts contain compensated links. Please read this disclaimer for more info.

 Along the ‘Bike Route,’ there seemed to be an inordinate amount of cemeteries, tombstones, and memorials.
 With very few vehicles and a noticeable absence of cyclists other than ourselves, we joked that perhaps those traveling by bicycle before us were even less prepared to perish along the way due to lack of food and water.

 In the photo below, you will see many piles of stones.
 On higher elevations, the obvious old and often haphazard arrangements could be seen everywhere.
 Due to the language barrier and lack of information in guidebooks, we remain stumped.

 Can you tell us about the rock piles and why they cover the hillsides?

 - Take plenty of water and food with you.
-The day we cycled on Hvar was very hot.
+The day we cycled on Hvar was scorching.
 There were very few stops to get water or snacks along the way.
 Some facilities that were on our route will be closed out of season.

 - Arrange your bike rental ahead of time.
-If you are staying in Split you can rent a bike and take it with you on the ferry.
-If you are renting in Stari Grad upon arrival by ferry be prepared for a 30 minute walk or a quick taxi ride.
-Our lack of specific research delayed the start of our adventure and left us cycling primarily in mid day heat.
+If you stay in Split, you can rent a bike and take it with you on the ferry.
+If you are renting in Stari Grad, upon arrival by ferry, be prepared for a 30-minute walk or a quick taxi ride.
+Our lack of specific research delayed the start of our adventure and left us cycling primarily in the mid-day heat.

-- If you are not a confident and experienced cyclist plan to do a guided trip.
-Having a guide and support vehicle takes all the stress of navigation, bike repairs and supplying food and water out of the equation.
-There are many companies offering guided tours in Croatia.
+- Suppose you are not a confident and experienced cyclist, then plan to take a guided trip.
+Having a guide and support vehicle takes all the stress of navigation, bike repairs, and supplying food and water out of the equation.
+Many companies are offering guided tours in Croatia.
 We have used Nichols Expeditions five times in countries throughout Europe and have been very happy with each of our tours.